jbroadway/analog/README.md

-## Analog - PHP 5.3+ micro logging class
+## Analog - PHP 5.3+ micro logging package

 * Copyright: (c) 2012 Johnny Broadway
 * License: http://www.opensource.org/licenses/mit-license.php

-A short and simple logging class based on the idea of using closures for configurability and extensibility.
+A [MicroPHP](http://microphp.org/) logging package based on the idea of using closures for configurability and extensibility.
 It functions as a static class, but you can completely control the writing of log messages through a closure function (aka [anonymous functions](http://ca3.php.net/manual/en/functions.anonymous.php)).